Vandhana-Visaka/Email-Document-Clustering-using-NLP/README.md

 ![alt-text](https://github.com/Vandhana-Visaka/Email-Document-Clustering-using-NLP/blob/main/clustering_final.png)

-Hierarchial Clustering is also performed using the distances to build a dendogram and visalize it.
+Hierarchial Clustering is also performed using the distances to build a dendogram and visualize it.
 This can be found in dendogram_final.png

 ![alt-text](https://github.com/Vandhana-Visaka/Email-Document-Clustering-using-NLP/blob/main/dendogram_final.png)